Xiaofei-Xu/ZIGP-ARX/README.md

 # ZIGP-ARX
-The ZIGP_ARX model code for discussion on "Text Selection"
+The ZIGP_ARX model code for discussion paper on "Text Selection" Run